 - Your loan repayment is done over 3-5 years in most cases, and the interest rate can be fixed or variable.
 If you get a fixed rate, you are charged a flat interest rate from the time of the first draw.

-- The home and land are collateral for the loan.
+- The home and land are collateral for the construction loan.

 A construction or home improvement loan is a loan that is separate from the mortgage on your property.
 On the other hand a home equity loan is a loan that is given against your equity in your home.
 Here are the major factors of this type of loan:

-- The loan is granted according to the amount of equity you have in your home.
+- The HELOC line is granted according to the amount of equity you have in your home.